 Coconut flour crepes – Low carb Sugar Free Dessert

-There is no secret about this : I am addicted to crepes and you know it !
+There is no secret about this : I am addicted to crepes and low carb bread recipe, you know it !
 Well, I am French and eating crepes every week is part of my culture.
 I love having crepes or dessert , to fix my sweet tooth without blowing my carbs level.
 Usually, I go for my low carb almond flour crepes but today I want something different.
 I am a coconut flour lover so I give a try to coconut flour crepes.
 I saw many good recipes online to inspire from but I choose to develop my own adding few tweaks and make those more close to the Authentic French Crepes recipes I had as a kid.

 All you need to make those coconut flour crepes is prety basic, 6-ingredients: